B2B Sales Trends: Customer Experience, Automation and the Impact of Technology

 The state of B2B sales

-Despite the tumult of 2020 and the challenges it magnified, sales teams continue to use revenue as their top KPI, though quota attainment and profitability were also considered important.
+Despite the tumult of the past few years and the challenges it magnified, sales teams continue to use revenue as their top KPI, though quota attainment and profitability were also considered important.
 Notably, sales teams don’t rely heavily on win rate as a key metric, even though it can be a proxy for sales effectiveness and competitive standing.

 Evolving B2B sales priorities

-When the COVID-19 pandemic forced companies around the world to pivot to remote operations, just 22% say they were very prepared.
-Now, sales leaders are focusing on modernizing processes with technology to adjust to the new remote selling environment.
+While research found just 22% of companies were prepared to pivot during the onset of the COVID-19 pandemic, the situation has since changed vastly.
+Now, sales leaders have effectively begun modernizing processes with technology to adjust to the new remote selling environment.
 This shift coincides with a significant change in priorities, too.

 Unlike in past surveys where customer experience and digital transformation ranked as very low priorities, this year’s research found that customer experience is king.
-It’s the top priority across companies around the world and 67% say it will become even more of a priority in the next five years.
+It’s the top priority across companies around the world and 67% say it will become even more of a priority through 2025.

 Priorities of B2B Sales teams over the next five years